jasmine6612/Comp360A3/README.md

 - Handled collision tuning, animation locking, and interaction debugging
 - Managed Git integration, merging, and repository synchronization

-**Manmeet Singh
+**Manmeet Singh**

 Windows Executable Export

--Set up and configured the Windows Desktop export preset, ensuring the project builds correctly as a standalone .exe.
+- Set up and configured the Windows Desktop export preset, ensuring the project builds correctly as a standalone .exe.
--Verified resource inclusion, compression formats, and architecture settings.
+- Verified resource inclusion, compression formats, and architecture settings.
--Tested the exported build to confirm proper loading and gameplay functionality.
+- Tested the exported build to confirm proper loading and gameplay functionality.

 Path3D Spline Adaptation

--Implemented a procedural movement system using Path3D, Curve3D, and PathFollow3D.
+- Implemented a procedural movement system using Path3D, Curve3D, and PathFollow3D.
--Created the path_mover.gd script to animate a mesh along a looping spline with visible rotation.
+- Created the path_mover.gd script to animate a mesh along a looping spline with visible rotation.
--Integrated the spline system into the main arena to meet the adaptation requirement.
+- Integrated the spline system into the main arena to meet the adaptation requirement.

 Custom Font + Animated UI Adaptation

--Added the Sansita custom font and created a polished UI title overlay.
+- Added the Sansita custom font and created a polished UI title overlay.
--Developed ui_title.gd to animate the title with fade-in and floating motion.
+- Developed ui_title.gd to animate the title with fade-in and floating motion.
--Ensured UI elements integrate cleanly into the main scene without affecting gameplay.
+- Ensured UI elements integrate cleanly into the main scene without affecting gameplay.

 Stability & Integration Work

--Resolved missing resource references and UID issues after project import.
+- Resolved missing resource references and UID issues after project import.
--Confirmed all added systems (UI, spline, export) run without errors.
+- Confirmed all added systems (UI, spline, export) run without errors.

 **Akshit Marwaha**
 - Assisted with mesh placement and physics setup